Jacob-Stevens-Haas/seattle/README.md

 code.
 To that end, each file includes comments to explain what it is for, how to modify it, and further resources to improve the reader's understanding.

+We created this project as a launch platform for data science training.
+There are many notebooks to teach you how to use boosted trees or how to display pretty outputs.
+But so much of bad data science involves bad coding, and so much of good data science requires good code.
+We're going to teach data science, but we'll do it with good code.

+We decided to  create a skeleton python distribution with all the bells and whistles.
+We can make data science lessons as branches to the repository, with packages included in this distribution.
+This format would force aspiring data scientists to use git and interact with python's packaging structure.
+Moreover, it would force trainers to use git and python packaging at a higher level of competency.

 Not every file is necessary in every project.
 Some files may be more useful for building a python package (e.g. \_\_init\_\_.py), others for applications (e.g. requirements.txt).
 Regardless, you should be able to use the master branch of this